Financial-Times/n-heroku-tools/README.md

     ship [options]                                      Ships code.
-Deploys using pipelines, also running the configure and scale steps automatically float [options]                                     Deploys code to a test app and checks it doesn't die drydock [options] [name]                            Creates a new pipeline with a staging and EU production app emergency-deploy [options]                          Run the deploy steps that CI would run, allowing you deploy locally
+Deploys using pipelines, also running the configure and scale steps automatically float [options]                                     Deploys code to a test app and checks it doesn't die drydock [options] [name]                            Creates a new pipeline with a staging and EU production app
     *

   Options: